Responding to Collapse: Resilience and Adaptation

 - Adaptation means coping with our predicament.

 This doesn’t mean that a community can implement a response strategy and then things will continue as usual; radical changes are needed, and negative effects of collapse will still be felt.

 How would resilience, localization, and adaptation in a community look like (initially)?

 - Developing a local economy and marketplace where local goods and services (handcrafts, produce etc.) can be purchased or better yet traded.

 - Facilitating activities like: asking neighbors for help, giving away stuff, sharing, bartering, carpooling, pot lucks, events, activities, workshops etc.

 - Organizing self-sufficiency and resilience workshops

 - Developing skills useful in an adaptation context

-Basically communities need to focus on being self-sufficient in terms of food, energy, transportation etc.
+Basically, communities need to focus on being self-sufficient in terms of food, water, energy, and transportation.

 Personal and Family Response